Whistleblower Attorney in Washington, D.C. for OSC Retaliation Complaints

 What Kind of Evidence Do I Need to Support My Whistleblower Claim?

 When filing a whistleblower claim, the strength of your evidence can significantly affect the outcome.
-It's crucial to gather as much documentation and proof as possible.
+It is crucial to gather as much documentation and proof as possible.
 This may include emails, text messages, voicemails, and other communications that illustrate the wrongdoing or your attempts to report it.

 How Long Do I Have to File a Whistleblower Retaliation Complaint?